lordpretzel/mu4e-views/README.md

                           :is-view-window-p mu4e-views-view-raw-html-is-view-p)))
 ~~~

-`mu4e-views` provides several helper functions for doing typical things with emails such as storing attachments as described above.
+`mu4e-views` provides several helper functions for typical operations with emails such as storing attachments as described above.
 These functions can be used in custom views too.